-The Act introduces a range of other new features, mostly designed to ensure emergency powers cannot be misused and can be targeted and proportionate manner.
+The Act introduced a range of other new features, mostly designed to ensure emergency powers cannot be misused and can be targeted in a proportionate manner.

-For the first time it is possible to use emergency powers on a regional basis.
+Emergency powers can be introduced on a regional basis.
 This ensures any special temporary legislation will apply only in the part of the UK affected by the emergency, leaving those elsewhere unaffected.